 |

-White shirt, with thick
+White shirt, with thick,

-vertical shadow stripes down the front and back, bounded at the front by a thin navy blue
+vertical shadow-stripes down the front and back, bounded at the front by a thin navy-blue

 stripe running from the collar, along the collarbone and down each side of

-blue stripe at outer edge of white v-neck collar and cuffs.
+the shirt.
+Thick navy-blue hem at the bottom of the shirt.
+Thin navy-blue stripe at outer edge of white v-neck collar and cuffs.
 Thick red

-vertical stripe running down the left of the shirt from the navy blue
+vertical stripe running down the left of the shirt from the navy-blue

 stripe at the collarbone, down to the hem.
 Capitalised white lettering,